paradoxicalsphere/WorkplaceDAO/README.md

 ### Features

-The following documents aim to provide context for requirements analysis and solution identification for a given initiative or long-term planning related to establishing a successful DAO within an existing organization or workplace:
+The following documents aim to provide context for further planning and development related to establishing a successful DAO within an existing organization or workplace:

 - [Pitch](./docs/Pitch.md)
 - [Solution Approach](./docs/SolutionApproach.md)